 Setting up schedules that clearly show when people are expected to be working can help to reduce stress for your team.
 By knowing when other people are working, you will know when to expect responses, and your team will encounter less stress over timing and responses.
 This is especially important if some team members are in different time zones.

 Self-declared work hours are a great way to relieve stress for employees while still creating team responsibility.
 Having the freedom to set their own schedules gives people more autonomy, helping to increase their productivity and overall work satisfaction.

-Clear Overtime Rules
+Clear Overtime Rules for Handling Stress

 Make it clear that you don’t want your team to be overworking and burning themselves out by working beyond the normal working hours.
 If you want them to turn in their best work, you’d want them to be well-rested whenever possible.
 Clarify exactly when overtime is expected, how it should be recorded, and what, if any, limits there are on overtime.

 Working from home makes it easy for employees to overwork themselves.
 While this might show some immediate returns for your business, the long-term negative effect on your team’s mental health will not be worth it.